-2 Chronicles 36: Early and often did the LORD, the God of their fathers, send his messengers to them, for he had compassion on his people and his dwelling place . . .

-Ephesians 2: For we are his handiwork, created in Christ Jesus for the good works that God has prepared in advance, that we should live in them.

-John 3: But whoever lives the truth comes to the light, so that his works may be clearly seen as done in God.
+- 2 Chronicles 36: Early and often did the Lord, the God of their fathers, send his messengers to them, for he had compassion on his people and his dwelling place. - Ephesians 2: For we are his handiwork, created in Christ Jesus for the good works that God has prepared in advance, that we should live in them. - John 3: Jesus said to Nicodemus: "Just as Moses lifted up the serpent in the desert, so must the Son of Man be lifted up, so that everyone who believes in him may have eternal life."...
+But whoever lives the truth comes to the light, so that his works may be clearly seen as done in God.